Philosophy courses currently offered at our Massey University campuses in Palmerston North and Auckland as well as by distance study:

 A study of themes from international political and social philosophy with a focus on the moral status of state boundaries and the moral status of war.

-This course uses philosophy to explore contemporary environmental issues, such as whether our concern for environmental well-being can be adequately grounded in a concern for human well-being, and responses to global conversations around sustainability and ‘the rights of nature’.
+This course uses Philosophy to explore contemporary environmental issues, such as whether our concern for environmental well-being can be adequately grounded in a concern for human well-being, the contributions of indigenous approaches to environmental philosophy, and the role of the sciences.
+(Please check out more course details HERE.)

 An examination of the practice of ethical reasoning with special concern for issues that arise in business and professions.